 - Conceal your phone in a signal-blocking pouch or wrap it in aluminum foil, switching it to airplane mode when not in use.

-It is important to note that there are plenty of other methods built into your smart device that enable location tracking.
+It is important to note that plenty of other methods are built into your smart device that enables location tracking.
 It would be difficult and inconvenient to disable each of these methods.

 Ultimately, Wi-Fi positioning is among several effective methods enabling location tracking.
 Whether or not this technology is desirable or not for your circumstance is an effective way to augment and help location accuracy.

-The Hated One YouTube channel has this excellent video (6m13s@2x) detailing all the ways your iPhone or Android smartphone tracks your location.
+The Hated One YouTube channel has this excellent video (6m13s@2x) detailing how your iPhone or Android smartphone tracks your location.
 It’s eye-opening and a bit concerning.